Packaging an Electron application (Quick Start) as an IoT GUI

 The futex facility returned an unexpected error code.

 The first WARNING is the key to the problem and comes from one of the scripts in the generic recipe.
-While developing your snap (that is, until your snap is uploaded to the store and any necessary “store assertions” granted), connecting many “interfaces” your snap uses needs to be done manually.
+While developing your snap (that is, until your snap is uploaded to the store and any necessary “store assertions” granted), connecting any “interfaces” your snap uses needs to be done manually.
 As the message suggests, there’s a helper script for this.
 Run it and try again:

 /snap/iot-example-graphical-snap/current/bin/setup.sh